kpblcaoo/llmgenie/PR_KNOWLEDGE_BASE.md

 - ✅ Event logging in place
 - ✅ User contribution workflow established
 - ✅ Quality control mechanisms active
+- ✅ All .mdc files with proper YAML descriptions
+- ✅ .gitignore fixed and reviewed

 ## 🚀 Ready for Production
 - All files properly structured and documented